Trump Falsely Claims He ‘Got The Job Done’ For Vets, Taking Credit For John McCain’s Work

 — The Washington Post (@washingtonpost) March 21, 2019

-McCain, who is an army veteran from the Vietnam War where he was actually tortured as a prisoner of war, worked tirelessly to help veterans during his time in politics, and was a co-sponsor of the original bill that Obama signed into law.
+McCain, who is an army veteran from the Vietnam War where he was actually tortured as a prisoner of war, worked tirelessly to help veterans during his time in politics and was a co-sponsor of the original bill that Obama signed into law.
 That proposal resulted in an overhaul of the Department of Veteran Affairs.

 Just months before his death, McCain was able to expand on his original work for the veterans on the Choice program.
 What Trump seems to be forgetting in his latest claim to victory is that he signed the bill last year in May, before McCain’s death, and that it’s actually named partially after the senator who championed it.